TJ Friedl Player Props: Reds vs. Royals

 TJ Friedl At The Plate

-- Friedl has 10 doubles, three triples, three home runs and 10 walks while batting .311.
+- Friedl is hitting .314 with 12 doubles, three triples, three home runs and 10 walks.

-- Friedl has reached base via a hit in 30 games this season (of 44 played), and had multiple hits in 15 of those games.
+- He has scored in 15 games this season (33.3%), including multiple runs in four games.

-- He has scored in 14 of 44 games this year, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.